SESYNC-ci/syllabi/docs/_posts/2017-07-18-summer-institute.md

 ### Docker

 If you run **Windows** 10 Pro, Education, or Enterprise (64bit), you can probably install [Docker for Windows](https://docs.docker.com/docker-for-windows/install/#install-docker-for-windows).
 The installer will ask to enable the Windows 10 utility [Hyper-V](https://docs.docker.com/docker-for-windows/troubleshoot/#hyper-v), which you should "Ok".
-After restart, Docker will be starting in the system tray, but may raise an error if your laptop's virtualization technology is turned off in the system BIOS.
+After restart, Docker will show up in the system tray, but may raise an error if your laptop's virtualization technology is turned off in the system BIOS.
 In case of such an error, search for system-specific instructions with the keywords "enable vt-x <laptop type>" (e.g. "enable vt-x thinkpad") or "enable amd-v <laptop type>" on non-Intel PCs.
+To complete installation, right-click the Docker icon in your system tray and choose "Kitematic".
+Move the contents of the downloaded .zip file to the new folder "C:\Program Files\Docker\Kitematic".
+Now Kitematic will launch from the Docker icon's right-click menu.

-If you run **Mac OS** 10.11+ (El Capitan or newer), you can probably install [Docker for Mac](https://docs.docker.com/docker-for-mac/install/).
+If you run **macOS** 10.11+ (El Capitan or newer), you can probably install [Docker for Mac](https://docs.docker.com/docker-for-mac/install/).
 Download and open the "Stable" installer and drag the Docker app icon into your Applications folder, as instructed.

-...instructions to launch kitematic and run sesync-ci/e-lab...
+Launch Kitematic by selecting it from the menu shown in step 3 of Docker's installation instructions.

+On both **Windows** and **macOS**, launch Kitematic and skip account sign-up if asked.
+Search for "sesync", and create the "teaching-lab" container.
+If some text appears in the "Container Logs", you are ready to go.
+You can "Stop" the container and quit Docker.

-### Docker-Toolbox
+### Docker Toolbox

 If you run 64bit **Windows** 7 or higher you can probably install [Docker Toolbox](https://docs.docker.com/toolbox/toolbox_install_windows/), a legacy version of "Docker for Windows".
 After running the installer (leaving all the default settings), you will have three new applications: the Docker Quickstart Terminal, Kitematic and Oracle VM Virtualbox.
 When you are in a patient mood, launch Kitematic.
 You may see an error ending with a complaint about "VT-X/AMD-v" and the "BIOS" if your laptop's virtualization technology is turned off.
 In case of such an error, search for system-specific instructions with the keywords "enable vt-x <laptop type>" (e.g. "enable vt-x thinkpad") or "enable amd-v <laptop type>" on non-Intel PCs.

-If you run **Mac OS** 10...
+If you run **macOS** 10.8+ (Mountain Lion or newer) you can probably install [Docker Toolbox](https://docs.docker.com/toolbox/toolbox_install_mac/), a legacy version of "Docker for Mac".
+Choose "Get Docker Toolbox for Mac" from the installation guide to download the installer, click the package to install and complete the instructions.

+On both **Windows** and **macOS**, launch Kitematic and skip account sign-up if asked.
+Search for "sesync", and create the "teaching-lab" container.
+If some text appears in the "Container Logs", you are ready to go.
+You can "Stop" the container and quit Docker.

 ### Itemized Installation

+*Comming soon...*

 <!-- Only use space below for links. -->